Nine tips for better tab management

 There you have it.
 Nine tips for better tab management.
 Go forth and add as many tabs as you need, armed with the power moves to keep them organized.

 Don’t miss out on syncing your tabs and sending them to your other devices, which only works when you’re signed into Firefox.
 Plus we’ll help you manage passwords with Lockwise and stay on top of data breaches with Monitor.
-Get it all on every device, without feeling trapped in a single operating system when you join Firefox.
+Get it all on every device, without feeling trapped in a single operating system when you have a Firefox account.